 - 1. Unscrew the four screws that mount the cover to the bottom housing. - 2.
 Remove the cover from the housing without damaging the ribbon cable or the pins the cable plugs into. - 3.
 Gently unplug the ribbon cable from the board mounted into the bottom housing.
-Skip this step if there is no ribbon cable (integrated battery models) or the ribbon cable is glued down (C housing models). - 4.
+For integrated battery models (no ribbon cable), C housing models (ribbon cable is glued down), and Class I, Division 2 certified devices (ribbon cable is glued down), skip this step. - 4.
 Remove the black cover plate from the bottom of the device's cover.
 The DIP switches are located behind the rotary dials. - 5.
 Make the necessary changes to the DIP switches. - 6.
 Place the black cover plate back into position and gently push into place. - 7.
 If necessary, plug the ribbon cable in after verifying that the blocked hole lines up with the missing pin. - 8.
 Mount the cover back onto the housing.